 Discover the liveliness at the heart of Madrid, hosting iconic buildings and statues, including ‘El Oso y El Madroño’, a twenty ton statue of a bear eating fruits from a tree, widely known as the symbol of Madrid.
 Other sights include the Opera House, the Plaza Mayor and Cassa de Correos, all worth a visit in this beautiful city.

 Explore your surroundings on the Spanish island of Mallorca , with hikes through Serra de Tramuntana, a stunning mountain range that runs along the north-western coast of the island.
 Alternatively, you can take a train between Palma and Soller, and marvel at the stunning landscape from a comfortable carriage.
-Base yourself at La Residencia in the pretty village of Deia and let our Concierge arrange a balloon ride or helicopter tour to help you really appreciate the beauty of the island.
+Base yourself at La Residencia in the pretty village of Deia and let our Concierge arrange a helicopter tour to help you really appreciate the beauty of the island.
 You can also rent a bike in Marbella to experience the stunning surroundings of Costa del Sol , including spectacular waterfalls and the stunning Embalse de la Concepcion.

 Tapas has become a traditional Spanish cuisine and consists of small snack sized meals, from bread and olives to more complex dishes.
 It is designed to encourage conversation and these delicious appetizers are served widely across Spain.
 Paella is another famous dish in Spain and is generally recognised as being cooked with seafood, however, the traditional paella uses rabbit, chicken and duck, as seen in Valencian Paella.